Arunkumar-MS/calorieTracking/README.md

 - Goto `e2eTesting` folder
 - Install packges by running `yarn`
 - Run E2E test by using `yarn e2e`
-- If you what to see visually how its tesing on browser please use below command
+- If you what to see visually how its running on browser please use below command
 - `yarn e2e:ui`

 #### Running FE Unit tests